Analysis Functions Overview

 Aggregate Functions

-Aggregate functions operate on multiple rows of data and return a single result, which makes them useful for summarizing large datasets.
+Aggregate functions operate on multiple rows of data and return a single result, which makes them useful for summarizing large sets of data.

 1. average: Returns the arithmetic mean of a set of numeric values.